rhammell/nft-me/README.md

     The user is then prompted by MetaMask to sign a transaction calling the `mint` function of the selected NFT-Me contract, passing in the metadata IPFS URI as a parameter.

-    When the transaction is complete, links to view the NFT on OpenSea, and view the transaction details on the block explorer are displayed to the user.
+When the minting is complete, links to view the NFT on OpenSea, and view the transaction details on the block explorer are displayed to the user.